-I have not yet undertaken an assessment to determine whether the caveat is valid and enforceable.
-Further, as sale programs for the majority of the Groups assets are still ongoing, I am unable to determine if it is likely that this lender will suffer a shortfall from the sale of the primary security that will lead to them making a claim against the Company's Property.
+I have not yet undertaken an assessment to determine whether these caveats are valid and enforceable.
+Further, as sale programs for the majority of the Groups assets are still ongoing, I am unable to determine if it is likely that these lenders will suffer shortfalls from the sale of their primary securities that will lead to them making a claim against the Company's Property.